metafacture/metafacture-playground/contributing.md

 Please follow these steps to [propose contributions to the project](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/proposing-changes-to-your-work-with-pull-requests).

-When submitting a pull request use a meaningful title and use closing keywords to reference to the issue it resolves in the pull request description.
+When submitting a pull request use a meaningful title and use [closing keywords](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) to reference the issue it resolves in the pull request description.
 After you submit your pull request, verify that all [GitHub Actions](https://docs.github.com/en/actions) are passing.
 If an action is failing, and you believe that the failure is unrelated to your change, please leave a comment on the pull request explaining why you believe the failure is unrelated.
 If the failure was a false positive, we will open an issue to track that problem with the GitHub Actions.

 The reviewer(s) may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.